zsobin/BaseWebApp/README.md

  - Go to https://dashboard.heroku.com/apps
  - Select your app
  - Click the tab ‘Deploy’
- - In Deployment Method, select ‘Connect to Github’ and follow instructions to connect
+ - In Deployment Method, select ‘Connect to Github’
+ - Search for your Repo- "BaseWebApp"
+ - Click 'connect' and the 'Enable Automatic Deploys'

 _*We use automatic deploys at HubSpot - but ours go to a 'QA' or 'staging' site.
 Can you think of why we might do that?
 Ask a hubspotter near you what they think!_